-In this small suitcase we’ve packed up seven travel tips of all kinds that can be very useful when visiting Ibiza.
+In a small suitcase, we have put together seven tips of all kinds that may be useful on your visit to Ibiza.

-The island is much more than sun and beach and there are countless things to do and see during the whole day.
-Sunsets, lively bars and nightclubs, sports and outdoor activities… So don’t stay lazing in the hotel and go out and enjoy the island!
+#IbizaAlwaysOn Ibiza is much more than sun, sea and sand and there are countless things to do and see throughout the day.
+Sunsets, lively terraces and clubs, sports activities, and more.
+Don’t just get stuck in the hotel hammock!

-Plan well the trip: You want to know what different things you can do during your trip?
-In this link, there’s a small guide to our favorite places, such as natural parks, markets, shopping areas, restaurants, beach bars, the best places to watch the sunset…
+Do you want to know what you can do during your trip?
+Here, at this link you have a small guide to our favorite places, like natural parks, places to go shopping, restaurants, beach bars, the best places to watch the sunset, and more.

-Ibiza is not just a sun and beach destination.
-Culturally, the island of Ibiza is a place with a very rich history.
-It has been declared World Heritage Site for its walled city of Dalt Vila, the Phoenician settlement of Sa Caleta and for natural and environmental values such as the Posidonia Oceanica seagrass.
-It also has interesting museums such as MACE (Museum of Contemporary Art), the interpretation center of muslim Ibiza: Ibiza Yabisah, the Archaeological Museum and the Puget Museum.
-We can also highlight the parks, such as the Natural Park of Ses Salines (with natural salt pans and valuable bird species such as flamingos) and nature reserves such as the Cala d’Hort Nature Reserve, including many sets of islets rich in fauna and flora, among which you can find Es Vedrà.
+Ibiza is not just a sun, sea and sand destination.
+Culturally, the island is a place with a lot of history.
+It was declared a World Heritage Site for the walled complex of Dalt Vila, the Phoenician site of sa Caleta and for natural treasures such as the posidonia oceanica seagrass.
+It also has interesting museums, such as the MACE (Museum of Contemporary Art) or the interpretation center of the Ibiza Muslim Ibiza Yabisah, the Archaeological Museum and the Puget Museum.
+Also noteworthy are the natural parks such as Ses Salines (salt ponds, flamingos) or reserves such as Cala d’Hort, which groups islets of great natural wealth, including Es Vedrà.